 This no-bake cashew cheesecake is best served straight from the freezer, because it will melt relatively quickly if you leave it at room temperature for too long.
 You can store it tightly sealed in the freezer for up to 3 months, so I hope you’ll enjoy it!

-This cashew cheesecake is surprisingly creamy, thanks to a blended cashew filling that's packed with a sneaky serving of vegetables.
+This VEGAN CHEESECAKE is surprisingly creamy, thanks to a blended cashew filling that's packed with a sneaky serving of vegetables.
 When served straight from the freezer, it has a texture that is remarkably like the real thing!

 Lightly grease a springform pan and line the bottom with parchment paper for easy removal.
 I used a 7-inch pan in the photos here, but a 9-inch works also for a thinner cheesecake.